“6. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The Quorum of the Twelve Apostles directs the calling of stake patriarchs (see Doctrine and Covenants 107:39).
 The stake president may recommend whom to call.
 He submits recommendations through LCR.
 When making a recommendation, the stake president should fast and pray for the Spirit to direct him.
 His counselors should agree with the recommendation.

 If the Quorum of the Twelve Apostles approves the recommendation, the stake president may be authorized to interview and call the patriarch.
-He then presents the patriarch’s name for a sustaining vote in the general session of the next stake conference.
+He then presents the patriarch’s name for sustaining in the general session of the next stake conference.

 The stake president ordains the patriarch.
 He does not delegate this responsibility to a counselor.
 No others should stand with him during the ordination.
 A new patriarch is first ordained to that office and then set apart to serve in a specific stake.
 A previously ordained patriarch who is being returned to functioning status is not ordained again.
 However, he is set apart.